ricardosouzamorais/dk-fib-calculator-multi-container/README.md

 |client-node-port|NodePort|10.102.212.13|<none>|3050:31515/TCP|2m18s|
 |kubernetes|ClusterIP|10.96.0.1|<none>|443/TCP|5d22h|

+## Remove an object

+We can use (imperative command): `kubectl delete -f FILENAME`

 ## Accessing the client

 If we try to access `http://localhost:31515` we will not get the page because all the ports that we are dealing are relate the the VM created by `minikube`.
 We actually need the IP address assigned to this VM.
 To get this IP address, just run: `minikube ip`

+## Updating a Config File

+**k8s** uses the `name` and the `type` ir order to check if the object has to be updated on the cluster or created.<br/>
+Despite that, not all config properties can be changed, only the image usage, some other image properties, some active deadline or tolerations property.

 ## Kubernetes Architecture Summary and Deployment